Recognizing Officer John Ross

-As we celebrate National Police Week, we want to give a shout out to John Ross who was recently recognized as the Service’s regional Federal Wildlife Officer of the Year.
+Today we’re giving a big shout out to John Ross who was recognized as the Service’s regional Federal Wildlife Officer of the Year in 2017.
 Ross, like his peers, enforces laws to keep refuge visitors safe and to protect wildlife.
 He is the first law enforcement officer to receive this regional recognition twice.

 Ross has worked at Great Dismal Swamp National Wildlife Refuge for 12 of his 19 years of service.
 The refuge spans 112,928 acres in Virginia and North Carolina, and, in addition to covering that area, he covers law enforcement needs at three other refuges in the region.
 Ross began his career at Chincoteague National Wildlife Refuge, one of the country’s most visited refuges.